atzoriandrea/spark_tensorflow/README.md

 }
 ```

-The same as in the "variable.tf" file is needed in "terraform.tfstate" file into spark-terraform-master folder
+and in "terraform.tfstate" file into spark-terraform-master folder
 ```
 "availability_zone": "us-east-1d",
 ```

-You need to adapt the region in every place in which appear, with your region
+You need to check and eventually correct the region in every place in which appear, with your region "us-east-1d"

 Now in the opened terminal on "spark-terraform-master" folder: